James Monroe Museum and Memorial Library

 The museum belongs to the American Association of Museums, the American Association for State and Local History, and the Virginia Association of Museums.
 It is also on the National Register of Historic Places.

 The museum is open from 10 a.m. to 5 p.m.
 Monday through Saturday and from 1 to 5 p.m. on Sunday.
 During the months of December, January and February, the museum closes at 4 p.m. daily.
+The museum is closed on Thanksgiving, Christmas Eve, Christmas Day, and New Year's Day.

 The James Monroe Museum is fully handicap-accessible.